Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering: Results and Discussion

 \subsection{Multi-path Reflection Attenuation in Synthetic Data}

 Considering the dataset of acoustic data with simulated movement, the cepstral time-filtering was performed in the spectrograms using the adaptive band-stop filter.
 The filtering was applied in both the acoustic spectrographic data considering only the direct path component, here denoted as $A(f,t)$, and the data considering the waves propagated trough direct and reflected paths, denoted as $B(f,t)$.
-Using the spectrogram of the acoustic data with amplitude attenuation as reference ($R(f,t)$), the similarity between the original signal and the reference was compared against the similarity between the filtered signal ($A'(f,t)$ and $B'(f,t)$) and the reference. \figureref{fig:synth_data_results} shows an example data containing the spectrograms and cepstrograms of the reference, delayed signals, and filtered acoustic signals.
+Using the spectrogram of the acoustic data with amplitude attenuation as reference ($R(f,t)$), the similarity between the original signal and the reference was compared against the similarity between the filtered signals ($A'(f,t)$ and $B'(f,t)$) and the reference. \figureref{fig:synth_data_results} shows an example data containing the spectrograms and cepstrograms of the reference, delayed signals, and filtered acoustic signals.

 The spectrograms containing the delay caused by the direct path of wave propagation ($A(f,t)$) exhibited an \emph{S-shape} curve localised at the simulated closest point of approach (see the frequency decaying around 5 seconds in \figureref{fig:synth_data_results}), posing as a challenge for the filtering algorithm due to the frequency shift caused by Doppler Effect. \figureref{fig:doppler_synt} shows the behaviour of the similarity and distortion metrics across all velocities for both $R(f,t) , A(f,t)$ and $R(f,t) , A'(f,t)$ pairs.
-As it is more sensitive to the absolute values, the SNR measurement showed a decrease in the ratio of signal of the filtered version in comparison with the unfiltered, as can be seen in graph (a).
-However, when considering the logarithmically compressed spectrogram in the LSD and IS distortion metrics, the filtering procedure demonstrated beneficial effects, as indicated by the lower distortion values obtained for the $R(f,t), A'(f,t)$ pair in the graphs shown in \figureref{fig:doppler_synt} (b) and (c).
-As they reflect the perceptual quality of the audio, the filtering process was successful in improving the quality of signals affected by the Doppler effect.
+As it is more sensitive to the absolute values, the SNR measurement showed no improvement in the ratio of signal of the filtered version in comparison with the unfiltered, as can be seen in graph (a).
+However, when considering the logarithmically compressed spectrogram in the LSD distortion metric, the filtering procedure demonstrated beneficial effects, as indicated by the lower distortion values obtained for the $R(f,t), A'(f,t)$ pair in the graphs shown in \figureref{fig:doppler_synt} (b).
+As it reflects the perceptual quality of the audio, the filtering process was successful in improving the quality of signals affected by the Doppler effect.
 As expected, the quality of both pairs decrease as the velocity increases, which reflects the intensity of the synthetic movement effects.
-The IS distance metric points that the filtering procedure is exceptionally useful with increasing velocities, showing a distancing trend of both curves in \figureref{fig:doppler_synt} (c), with distortion reductions ranging from 15\% to 88\%.